Skip to main content

 Your initial biomarker panel provides the first chapter of your personal health story, translating subjective feelings into objective, actionable data.

 The initial prediction of your response to TRT is built upon this foundational data.
 An analysis of these key markers allows for a sophisticated starting point.
-For instance, a man with low and low-normal SHBG may have a different starting protocol than a man with normal total testosterone but extremely high SHBG, which results in low free testosterone.
+For instance, a man with low total testosterone and low-normal SHBG may have a different starting protocol than a man with normal total testosterone but extremely high SHBG, which results in low free testosterone.

 The first scenario points to a production issue, while the second indicates a binding issue.
 Understanding this distinction is the first step in personalizing therapy and predicting how the introduction of exogenous testosterone will alter the delicate balance of this internal ecosystem.
 This initial assessment moves the process from guesswork to a data-driven, clinical strategy.